zsaszsa/zsaszsa.github.io/README.md

 The public website for the open-source [zsazsa](https://github.com/cudeso/zsazsa/) CTI program management platform.

 It is a **static, dependency-free site**: plain HTML and one CSS file.
-There is no build step.
-Styling mirrors the zsazsa application's *UiBeta* theme (MISP-style light surfaces, `#0066cc` accent, Inter typography, the shield brand glyph).

 ## Structure